‘THE HAND OF FEAR’

 The story also features Rex Robinson as Dr. Carter.
 Rex Robinson played Dr. Tyler in ‘The Three Doctors’.
 In this story, Dr. Carter is a pathologist who examines the dead hand found by the Doctor and Sarah Jane.
 Carter gets knocked out by Sarah Jane when she’s under Eldrad’s control in the story.

-Carter sadly too gets under Eldrad’s control in the story.
+Carter sadly also gets under Eldrad’s control in the story.
 I say ‘sadly’ because he soon meets a sticky end once trying to thwack the Doctor with a very large spanner, saying “Eldrad must live!”
 I do think his demise was pretty undignified in the TV story and I’m sure it’s better in the Target novelization. 🙂

-The villain of the story is of course Eldrad…who must live!
+The villain of the story is of course Eldrad – who must live!
 Eldrad is a crystalline-like, silicon-based life-form from Kastria.
 Eldrad managed to survive on Earth through Sarah Jane and he depends upon a massive amount of radiation that he absorbs.
 Eldrad even stops a bombing missile raid in the tale. 😐

 Eldrad is played by two actors here.
 There’s Judith Paris as the female form of Eldrad.
 I enjoyed Judith’s performance as female Eldrad.
 She appears elegant when the Doctor and Sarah Jane meet her.
 She can also be dangerous and requests that the Doctor and Sarah Jane take her back to Kastria.

 There’s also Stephen Thorne who plays the true male form of Eldrad on Kastria after he gets put through a regeneration chamber.
 Stephen Thorne previously played Azal in ‘The Dæmons’; Omega in ‘The Three Doctors’ and an Ogron in ‘Frontier In Space’.
-He also did Treebeard in ‘LOTR’ for radio.
+He also played Treebeard in ‘LOTR’ for radio.

 I enjoyed it when the Doctor and Sarah Jane tripped Eldrad up with the Doctor’s scarf before he fell into a deep dark abyss.
 I don’t think throwing Eldrad’s ring into the abyss after he fell in was a good idea, Doctor.
 After all, you could end up having another confrontation with Eldrad in ‘Eldrad Must Die’! 😀

 The final scene where Sarah Jane and the Doctor parted company was very touching.
-I liked how the scene was built with Sarah Jane being frustrated and unhappy aboard the TARDIS.
+I liked how the scene was built up with Sarah Jane being frustrated and unhappy aboard the TARDIS.
 She threatens to go home, but the Doctor doesn’t hear her.
 This gets Sarah Jane angry, going off to pack her ‘goodies’.

 It was quite heart-breaking when the Doctor revealed to Sarah Jane that he’d been summoned back to Gallifrey and he can’t take her with him.
 Sarah Jane becomes apologetic about her recent harsh words to him, but the Doctor is serious in that he can’t take her with him.
 It was pretty sad to see. 😦